 The main and most popular three types of real wood floors are solid wood, engineered wood and parquet floors.
 Each and every type has its specific characteristics and features, however, there is one main similarity between all of them, no matter the wood species and the type of installation – they have a few shared enemies, which can totally ruin their stability and appearance.
 Here are the top 9 enemies of every wooden floor, or otherwise said – here are the 9 things you have to skip when having a wooden flooring:

 Now, cleaning products are a subject of discussion.
 The truth is that the best cleaning routine for wood floors is weekly sweeping, mopping with a damp mop and vacuuming.
 However, in some situations, the use of cleaning products is required.
-When using them, simply make sure they are not the usual all-in-one multipurpose, but an especially created for the specific type of wood flooring.
-Another thing you have to keep in mind is how you use them, Just don’t use them directly on the floor, because pouring too much has the same destructive effect like using too much water.
+When using them, simply make sure they are not the usual all-in-one multipurpose, but specially created for the specific type of wood flooring.
+Another thing you have to keep in mind is how you use them, Just don’t use them directly on the floor, because pouring too much has the same destructive effect as using too much water.

 Do not use harsh chemicals and abrasives